matnbaz/matnbaz/markdown/en/SUPPORT.md

 # Supporting Matnbaz

-We love working on Matnbaz but since it isn't a commercial project and the core maintainers of Matnbaz are students, we can't continue to work on it if we don't get financial support.
-Your support is crucial for the development of Matnbaz to continue.
+We love working on Matnbaz but since it isn't a commercial project and takes a lot of time to maintain, we can't continue to work on it without your support.

-Ever since [Nov 17, 2021](https://github.com/matnbaz/matnbaz/commit/501a75d79fa4ee66dbece238046daec838f4b356), The day we started Matnbaz, it has been under active development, requiring at least one dedicated developer to be working on it full-time.

-You can learn more about Matnbaz in the [about page](https://matnbaz.net/en/about).
+You can learn more about Matnbaz and its mission in the [about page](https://matnbaz.net/en/about).

 ## Supporting As Companies